Civil union: Denmark

 Civil unions were introduced in Denmark by law on 7 June 1989, the world's first such law, and came into effect on 1 October 1989.
 On 7 June 2012, the law was replaced by a new same-sex marriage law, which came into effect on 15 June 2012.

 Registered partnership was by civil ceremony only, but the Church of Denmark allowed priests to perform blessings of same-sex couples, as it stated that the church blesses people, not institutions.
 The new law makes same-sex marriages in churches possible, but allows vicars to decline marriages of same-sex couples in their church.

 On 17 March 2009, the Folketing introduced a bill that gave same-sex couples in registered partnerships the right to adopt jointly.
 This bill was approved on 4 May 2010 and took effect on 1 July 2010.

 Estonia

+Registered partnerships that provide some of the rights, benefits, and obligations of marriage have been available to same-sex couples since 1 January 2016.

 France

 The French law providing benefits to same-sex couples also applies to opposite-sex couples who choose this form of partnership over marriage.
 Known as the "Pacte civil de solidarité" (PACS), it is more easily dissolved than the divorce process applying to marriage.
 Tax benefits accrue immediately (only from 2007 on), while immigration benefits accrue only after the contract has been in effect for one year.
 The partners are required to have a common address, making it difficult for foreigners to use this law as a means to a residence permit, and difficult for French citizens to gain the right to live with a foreign partner – especially since the contract does not automatically give immigration rights, as marriage does.

 Between 2000 and 2010, the number of marriages decreased while the number of PACS strongly increased.
 In 2010, there were 3 PACS for every 4 marriages celebrated in France.
 Especially amongst heterosexual couples PACS is very popular, with 96 out of 100 PACS couples being heterosexual in the year 2019.